ibexa/documentation-developer/docs/update_and_migration/from_4.5/update_from_4.5.md

 This update procedure applies if you are using a v4.5 installation.

-!!! note "Remove temporary Composer conflicts"
+!!! note "Remove temporary Composer `conflict`"

-    You can now remove the temporary Composer conflicts from your `composer.json` file:
+    You can now remove the temporary Composer `conflict` entries from your `composer.json` file:
     ```diff
         "conflict": {
     -        "jms/serializer": ">=3.30.0",
     -        "gedmo/doctrine-extensions": ">=3.12.0"
         },
     ```

 ## Update from v4.5.x to v4.5.latest